-Structure Composition Responsibilities 1.
-Council Members of Council Final decision making structure on the IDP, Budget and PMS Consider and approve the IDP, Budget and PMS Process Plan Approval of the Reviewed IDP, Budget and SDBIP Monitors the conclusion of management performance agreements 2.
-Executive Committee Executive Committee members Manage the drafting of the IDP, Budget and PMS Process Plan Co-ordinate the annual revision of the IDP, Budget and PMS in terms of section 34 of the Municipal Systems Act Monitoring of the IDP, Budget and PMS process.
-Assign responsibilities in this regard to the Municipal Manager Make recommendations to Council for the adoption and approval of the Draft and Final IDP and Budget.
-Municipal Public Accounts Committee Members of MPAC To monitor the implementation of the IDP and Budget; 4.
-Municipal Manager Municipal Manager To ensure accountability on non compliance Accounting Officer on the management of the IDP, Budget and PMS process Identify and appoint officials in charge of different roles.
-Ensure that the contents of the IDP, Budget and PMS satisfy the legal requirements and the requirements as stipulated by various legal statutes.
-Ensure that all relevant stakeholders are appropriately involved in the drafting of the IDP, Budget and PMS.
-Submission of draft SDBIP to the Mayor within 14 days after approval The submission of the annual financial statements to the AG within two months after the end of the Financial Year.
-Submission of the Draft and Final IDP to COGHSTA and Treasury within 10 days after approval 5.
-IDP and PMS Officers - IDP Officer - PMS Officer Day to day management of the IDP and PMS process Ensure that the contents of the IDP and PMS satisfy the legal requirements and the requirements of the District Framework Consolidate inputs from various stakeholders to the IDP and PMS Provide secretariat and administrative support to all relevant meetings 6.
-Directors/Managers/Officials - Municipal manager - Directors Directors, with the assistance of Managers and officials, will be responsible for coordination and submission of departmental inputs for all phases of the IDP, Budget and PMS - Managers Reporting progress with regard to project implementation - IDP/PMS Officers Provision of relevant technical and financial information for budget preparation.
+Structure Composition Responsibilities

+1. Council Members of Council .
+Final decision making attructure on the IDD

+1. Council Members of Council Final decision making structure on the IDP, Budget and PMS

+Consider and approve the IDP, Budget and

+PMS Process Plan

+Approval of the Reviewed IDP, Budget and

+SDBIP

+Monitors the conclusion of management

+2. Executive Committee Evenutive Committee performance agreements

+2. Executive Committee Executive Committee Manage the drafting of the IDP, Budget and PMS Process Plan

+members Co-ordinate the annual revision of the IDP,

+Budget and PMS in terms of section 34 of the

+Municipal Systems Act

+Monitoring of the IDP, Budget and PMS process.

+Assign responsibilities in this regard to the

+Municipal Manager

+Make recommendations to Council for the

+adoption and approval of the Draft and Final

+IDP and Budget.

+Municipal Public Accounts Members of MPAC To monitor the implementation of the IDP and

+Committee Budget;

+4 Municipal Manager Municipal Manager To ensure accountability on non compliance Accounting Officer on the management of the

+4. Municipal Manager Municipal Manager Accounting Officer on the management of the IDP, Budget and PMS process

+Identify and appoint officials in charge of

+different roles.

+Ensure that the contents of the IDP, Budget and

+PMS satisfy the legal requirements and the

+requirements as stipulated by various legal

+statutes.
+Statutes.
+Ensure that all relevant stakeholders are

+appropriately involved in the drafting of the IDP,

+Budget and PMS.

+Submission of draft SDBIP to the Mayor within

+14 days after approval

+The submission of the annual financial

+statements to the AG within two months after

+the end of the Financial Year. ❖ Submission of the Draft and Final IDP to

+COGHSTA and Treasury within 10 days after

+approval

+5. IDP and PMS Officers - IDP Officer ❖ Day to day management of the IDP and PMS

+process

+- PMS Officer Ensure that the contents of the IDP and PMS

+satisfy the legal requirements and the requirements of the District Framework

+Consolidate inputs from various stakeholders to

+the IDP and PMS

+Provide secretariat and administrative support

+to all relevant meetings

+6. Directors/Managers/Officials - Municipal manager Directors, with the assistance of Managers and

+officials, will be responsible for coordination and

+- Directors submission of departmental inputs for all phases of the IDP, Budget and PMS

+Managora Reporting progress with regard to project

+- Managers implementation

+ĺ

+- IDP/PMS Officers Provision of relevant technical and financial

 Structure Composition Responsibilities 7.
-IDP Steering Committee - Municipal Manager (Chairperson) - Directors - Managers - IDP & PM Officers Serve as a working committee of the IDP, Budget and PMS Ensure integration between the IDP, PMS and Budget by adhering to process plan Ensure alignment with Provincial Departments and District Municipality plans 8.
-IDP Representative Forum - Members of Council - Senior Municipal Official - Traditional Authorities - Ward Committee - Representatives - NGO's and CBO's - State Owned Enterprises - National and Provincial Departments - Youth, Women and Disability organisations Provide an organizational mechanism for discussion, negotiation and decision-making between the stakeholders inclusive of all spheres of governance; Ensure communication between all the stakeholder representatives inclusive of all spheres of governance and Monitor the performance of the planning and implementation process.
+IDP Steering Committee - Municipal Manager(Chairperson)- Directors- Managers- IDP & PM Officers Serve as a working committee of the IDP, Budget and PMS Ensure integration between the IDP, PMS and Budget by adhering to process plan Ensure alignment with Provincial Departments and District Municipality plans 8.
+IDP Representative Forum - Members of Council - Senior Municipal Official - Traditional Authorities - Ward Committee Representatives - NGO's and CBO's - State Owned Enterprises - National and Provincial Departments - Youth, Women and Disability organisations Provide an organizational mechanism for discussion, negotiation and decision-making between the stakeholders inclusive of all spheres of governance; Ensure communication between all the stakeholder representatives inclusive of all spheres of governance and Monitor the performance of the planning and implementation process.